hathibelagal-dev/instantpolyglot/docs/eng/Khmer.md

 1. A-series (ឧ, **o**)
 2. O-series (ឱ, **oo**)

 Each consonant inherently carries a vowel sound.
-A-series consonants carry an implicit "a" sound, while O-series consonants carry an implicit "o" sound.
+A-series consonants carry an implicit “a” sound, while O-series consonants carry an implicit “o” sound.

 Here are the basic consonants: